Congruence kernels around affine curves: Abstract

 Let $S$ be a smooth affine algebraic curve, and let $\dottedS$ be the Riemann surface obtained by removing a point from $S$.
 We provide evidence for the congruence subgroup property of mapping class groups by showing that the congruence kernel

 lies in the centralizer of every braid in $\smash{\Mod(\dottedS)}$.
 As a corollary, we obtain a new proof of Asada's theorem that the congruence subgroup property holds in genus one.
-We also obtain a new proof of Matsumoto's theorem that the congruence kernel depends only on the genus in the affine case.
+We also obtain simple--connectivity of Boggi's procongruence curve complex $\checkcurv(\dottedS)$ when $S$ is affine, and a new proof of Matsumoto's theorem that the congruence kernel depends only on the genus in the affine case.